-The Challenger voyage was a major event in the history of the Royal Navy's Hydrographic Service and in the career of Richards (knighted in 1877 and promoted to the rank of Admiral in 1885) as is remarked in Dawson, (1885).
+The Challenger voyage was a major event in the history of the Royal Navy's Hydrographic Service and in the career of Admiral Richards as is remarked in Dawson, (1885).

-"At the close of 1872, the chief event of Sir George Richards' official career as hydrographer took place, in the sailing of the Challenger on a scientific voyage of three years duration.
+250 "At the close of 1872, the chief event of Sir George Richards' official career as hydrographer took place, in the sailing of the Challenger on a scientific voyage of three years duration.
 There is no doubt but that he was the prime mover in that undertaking from start to finish, not only in a scientific sense, owing to his position as one of the Council of the Royal Society, but especially as regards the more practical and less pleasant portion of his official duty, in successfully overcoming any monetary objection raised against its advancement.
+In a few remarks made in public, prior to the Challenger's departure, the hydrographer remarked, "that an expedition raised against its advancement.